Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

-## Summary of Community Thoughts on DAO Creation
+## Summary of Community Feedback on DAO Creation

 ### Purpose and Goals
 - The DAO should focus on enhancing community engagement and decision-making transparency.